telekom/5g-trace-visualizer/README.md

 We could not find a commercial tool doing exactly what we needed.
 While [PlantUML](http://plantuml.com/) can generate nice diagrams, doing those manually requires too much time.
 So we resorted to putting together this script.

 ## Requirements
-* You need to have Java installed (executing the ``java`` command must launch Java). this is required because PlantUML runs on Java
+* You need to have Java installed (executing the ``java`` command must launch Java).
+This is required because PlantUML runs on Java
 * ``plantuml.jar`` must be placed in the base directory (see [``place plantuml.jar here.txt``](place plantuml.jar here.txt)).
 This application was tested with the 2019.11 version (Apache Software License Version) of ``plantuml.jar``.
 You can find it [here](http://sourceforge.net/projects/plantuml/files/plantuml-jar-asl-1.2019.12.zip/download).
 * Wireshark portable of the desired versions placed in the ``/wireshark`` folder.
 See [instructions in folder](/wireshark/Readme.md).